How do I register my wired device on the IU network?

 - How many networked devices can I register?

 - In most cases, faculty and staff will have their IU-owned work computers and networked devices registered by their departmental or school-based IT Pros.
-However, faculty and staff can run Get Connected to register personally owned computers they bring to campus (if they meet the system requirements), and IU's DHCP registration page for any personally owned smartphones, tablets, or e-readers.
-See the sections below for more about Get Connected and the DHCP registration page.
+However, faculty and staff can visit the DHCP registration page to register personally owned Ethernet-enabled devices they bring to campus (if the devices meet system requirements).
+See below for more about the DHCP registration page.

-- Computers running outdated operating systems and other devices that do not meet IU's security standards cannot be registered.
+- Devices that are running outdated operating systems or that otherwise do not meet IU's security standards cannot be registered.

 Using the DHCP registration page

-Students, faculty, and staff can register personally-owned computers running Mac OS X, most Linux computers, smartphones, tablets, e-readers, and gaming consoles via IU's DHCP registration page.
+Students, faculty, and staff can register personally owned computers running Windows or Mac OS X, most Linux computers, gaming devices with a built-in browser, and other supported Ethernet-enabled devices via IU's DHCP registration page.

 To do so, you must first connect the computer or device (using an Ethernet cable or wireless) to the IU network.